lsalases/bhcycler/README.md

 Whenever you start the cycler, two jobs will appear in the queue.
-The one that says '(Dependency)' in the NODELIST column will start the next iteration once the current is done.
+The one that says '(Dependency)' in the NODELIST column will start the next iteration once the current job is done.
 The other job corresponds to the current iteration.

 Note that the cycler does not really handle a "0th" iteration, since